nocomplexity/FreeAndOpenMachineLearning/ml-business-use.md

 not easily apportioned.
 So: If you do not understand the technology, the impact for your business and on society you should not use it.

-Regulations for applying machine learning are not yet developed.
+Legal regulations for applying machine learning are not yet developed.
 Although some serious thinking is already be done in the field
 regarding: